Dominic Picard

-Dominic Picard (born June 22, 1982) is a former professional Canadian football centre and is currently the offensive coordinator and offensive line coach for the Sherbrooke Vert & Or of U Sports.
-He played for four different teams over an 11-year career in the Canadian Football League (CFL).
+Dominic Picard (born June 22, 1982) is a Canadian former professional football centre who is currently the running backs coach for the Toronto Argonauts of the Canadian Football League (CFL).
+He played for four different teams over an 11-year career in the CFL.
 Picard played in 151 regular season CFL games and 11 post-season games and was a member of the 101st Grey Cup champion Saskatchewan Roughriders.
 He was also named a CFL East All-Star in 2011.
 He played CIS Football at Laval.

 University career

 Picard played CIS football for the Laval Rouge et Or from 2002 to 2005, where he won two Vanier Cups (2003–04).
 He started 44 games in his career and was named an All-Canadian in 2004 and 2005 and rookie of the year in the Quebec Conference in 2002.
 He had cancer during the 2004 season, during which he missed two playoffs games, and then made a remarkable comeback in the 2005 season where he won the J. P. Metras Trophy as the top lineman in the country.